 - Dangerous fumes can be released with hot bitumen installation

 - Unlikely to last as long as a metal roof

 - Can be expensive to install

 There are two different installation methods for this type of roof.
 The first is the heated method, which liquefies the bitumen during installation.
 This creates a strong adhesive effect as the bitumen dries, although it does release dangerous fumes that can be toxic.
 This is why it’s important to have an experienced roofer do the installation with the proper safety equipment.
 It’s never recommended to heat or install bitumen on your own.

 The other method of installation is to install the bitumen without heat.
 With this, a squeegee is used to help the materials adhere to the roof as effectively as they do with hot installation.
 This is a preferred method for some, as it does not release the same toxic fumes that the heated method can.

 Hire an Expert Team for Built-Up Roofing

-At Action 1 Roofing, we know how complicated this type of roofing can be to work with.
+At Action 1 Roofing, we know how complicated any roof types are to work with.
 That’s why built-up roofing installation must be done by a knowledgeable and experienced roofer.
 Fortunately, we make it our priority to work with only the best contractors in the area.
 We thoroughly vet each company to ensure they are licensed, insured, experienced, and readily prepared to get the work done properly.

 Built-up roofing should only be installed on a strong and secure foundation.
 If there are cracks, leaks, blisters, open joints, or undulations, those must be addressed as soon as possible.
-Fortunately, your roofer will point out what work needs to be done after the inspection is complete.
+Fortunately, on of our roofers will point out what repair work needs to be done after the inspection is complete.
 Taking care of repairs will ensure your roof can be installed without any existing problems.
 This can save you both time and money in the future, while also helping to increase the longevity of the new materials.